 "If I had banged the table, walked out of the room and at the end of the process delivered the very same deal that is before us today, some might say I had done a better job.

 "But I didn’t play to the gallery, I focused on getting a deal that honours the referendum and sets us on course for a bright future – and I did so through painstaking hard work."

-One seasoned Westminster operator was confident that the speeech sounded suspiciously like the start of the end for the prime minister….
+At least one seasoned Westminster operator felt that sounded suspiciously like the start of the end for the prime minister….